 What is a brine?
-A brine is a method to soak a meat in a salted water so that the meat absorbs more water.
+A brine is a method to soak meat in salted water so that the meat absorbs more water.
 When you are cooking meat, the heat breaks down the fibers and you lose some of the natural liquid in the meat during cooking.

 Brines always have salt and water in them.
 But other flavorings and seasoning can also be added in such as sugar, hot sauces and spices.

 Depending on the size of the meat (in this case chicken) and whether the pieces are whole or cut up determines both the amount of salt and how long you can leave it in the brine.
-For example chicken strips without skin should be left in the brine for a shorter amount of time than a whole chicken would.
+For example, chicken strips without skin should be left in the brine for a shorter amount of time than a whole chicken would.